ThePendulum/aurora/README.md

 # aurora
 aurora is an addressable LED controller for the Raspberry Pi.
-It provides an easy to use web interface backed by a power mathematical expression parser.
+It provides an easy to use web interface backed by a powerful mathematical expression parser.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->